SrujanKuriseti/urbancart-ecommerce/README.md

 **Password**: `admin123`

 ## Test accounts
 Only in cloud deployment since its stored on render backend.
-Not for local deployment **Email**: `smith@yu.ca`
+Not for local deployment.

+**Email**: `smith@yu.ca`
 **Password**: `smith123`